Himalayan vulture: Diet

 The Himalayan vulture perches on crags, favourite sites showing white marks from regular defecation.
 They tend to not range below an elevation of 1215 m.
 Himalayan vultures often bask in the sun on rocks.
 They soar in thermals and are not capable of sustained flapping flight.
 Flocks may follow grazers up the mountains in their search for dead animals.
 This vulture makes a rattling sound when descending on a carcass and can grunt or hiss at roosts or when feeding on carrion.
 While feeding, individuals may make cackling sounds to defend their food from other vultures or even reprimand them.
 They are social birds, and are hence found in large flocks, while even being accompanied by crows (observed with other vulture species as well).
 Such crows cannot interfere with the flocks (as vultures are physically larger and stronger than crows), but vehicular traffic, human interference, and attacks from herding dogs can pose a disturbance.

 They have been recorded eating carrion exclusively, some which is fed on even when putrid.
-On the Tibetan Plateau 64% of their diet is obtained from dead domestic yak (Bos grunniens).
-They feed on old carcasses sometimes waiting a couple of days near a dead animal.
-They disdain offal, which is readily eaten by other vultures, and instead typically eat only fleshy parts.
+On the Tibetan Plateau, it was noted that 64% of their diet was obtained from deceased domestic yak (Bos grunniens).
+The birds fed on old carcasses, sometimes even waiting for several days near a dead animal.
+However, each vulture species has a specialty diet: Himalayan vultures largely disdain offal (which is readily eaten by other vulture species), typically eating only fleshy tissue.
 Historically, Himalayan vultures regularly fed on human corpses left out on Celestial burial grounds.

-This species is fairly contentious around other scavengers and typically dominates other meat-eaters at carrion, though is subservient to gray wolves (Canis lupus), snow leopards (Panthera uncia) and cinereous vultures (Aegypius monachus) at carcasses.
-In a large party, these vultures can reportedly strip a human or sheep carcass of all meat in 30 minutes and do the same to a yak carcass in roughly 120 minutes.
-Himalayan vultures have been observed feeding on pine (Pinus roxburghii) needles, an unexplained behaviour that cannot be for obtaining nutrition.
+The Himalayan vulture is fairly defensive around other scavengers, such as foxes or smaller felines, and typically dominates other meat-eaters at carcasses, though it is subservient to gray wolves (Canis lupus), snow leopards (Panthera uncia) and cinereous vultures (Aegypius monachus).
+In a large party, these vultures can reportedly strip a carcass of all tissue in 30 minutes, and do the same to a yak carcass in roughly 120 minutes.
+Himalayan vultures have been observed feeding on pine (Pinus roxburghii) needles, an unexplained behaviour that cannot be for obtaining nutrition, but may be done to access essential oils and terpenes in the needles for digestive or immunity benefits.